YtzBeno/YtzBeno-CS-251-Cryptocurrencies-and-Blockchain-Technologies/StudyNotes.md

 - zk rollups only need the validity proof instead of all transaction data, therefor With a zkrollup, validating a block is quicker and cheaper because less data is included
 - con zk rollup: no EVM support
 - validum stores all data off-chain, wheras zk rollup stores it on Ethereum
+- gas golfing allows searchers to set a higher gas price while keeping their total gas fees constant
+- MEV is bad, therefor flashbots trynna solve the problem by allowing searchers to submit MEV transactions to miners without revealing them to the public mempool